France 2: Information about climate change in weather forecasts

-Controversy
+Controversies

 Lebanese Civil War kidnapping of Antenne 2 news team

 In March 1986, an Antenne 2 news team was kidnapped in Beirut while reporting on the Lebanese Civil War.
 Philippe Rochot, Georges Hansen, Aurel Cornéa and Jean-Louis Normandin were four of many Western hostages held by terrorists during the conflict.
 During the opening sequences of Antenne 2 news bulletins, the headlines would be followed by a reminder of the French hostages held in Lebanon, including others such as Michel Seurat and Jean-Paul Kaufman, with names, photos and the length of their captivity.
 Within a year, most of the news team had been released and returned to France, but the reminders continued until all the hostages had been freed.

 Muhammad al-Durrah shooting

 On 30 September 2000, France 2 aired the famous footage of the shooting of Muhammad al-Durrah in the Gaza Strip.
 The scene was filmed by a Palestinian journalist, Talal Abu Rahma, who worked for the station.
 The voiceover, blaming the killing on fire from the Israeli Defence Forces, was provided by the channel's reporter Charles Enderlin.
 Subsequently, that account was put in doubt, with others suggesting that the fatal shots could not have come from the IDF position.
 France 2 later launched libel actions against commentators who alleged that the incident was staged.
 France 2 won a case against one of those critics, Philippe Karsenty who was eventually and definitely fined €7,000 by the Court of Appeal of Paris in 2013.
 Karsenty had been convicted in 2006, acquitted on appeal in 2008, a decision that was overturned in 2012 by the Cour de cassation.